MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-07.md

 * Polymedia released some Sui utilities for TypeScript, Node, and React.
 Check out their [repo](https://github.com/juzybits/polymedia-suitcase)
 * [Local Sui Explorer](https://github.com/kkomelin/sui-explorer-local) - a fork of Mysten Lab's Sui Explorer, adapted to the localnet and run through Docker.
 Built during the Sui Overflow hackathon.
 * [Sui dApp Starter](https://sui-dapp-starter.dev/) - a full-stack starter, focused on DX, includes integration with Suibase and Local Sui Explorer, and provides a Randomness-powered demo dapp and a set of helpful React primitives, such as useTransact, Balance, Faucet and others.
 Built during the Sui Overflow hackathon.
+* Try out this [demo app](https://enoki-example-app.vercel.app) that shows off the web2 industry-grade UX that is coming to the Sui network.
+It introduces two Enoki features: zkLogin and sponsored transaction.
+Check out the app's GitHub [repo](https://github.com/dantheman8300/enoki-example-app) to learn how to seamlessly integrate Enoki and these features into your Sui apps.

 ### Improvement Proposals (SIPs) - All Open SIPs